electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_DEBUG_NOTIFICATIONS`

 Adds extra logs to [`Notification`](./notification.md) lifecycles on macOS to aid in debugging.
 Extra logging will be displayed when new Notifications are created or activated.
-They will also be displayed when common a tions are taken: a notification is shown, dismissed, its button is clicked, or it is replied to.
+They will also be displayed when common actions are taken: a notification is shown, dismissed, its button is clicked, or it is replied to.

 Sample output: